reboartglobal/brt/exampleSite/content/english/_index.md

       label: "Get Started Now"
       link: "https://bit.ly/m/reboart"

-  - title: "Discover the Key Features Of Hugo"
+  - title: "Mengapa Memilih Reboart Global Network?"
     image: "/images/service-rgn-2.png"
     content: "Hugo is an all-in-one web framework for building fast, content-focused websites.
 It offers a range of exciting features for developers and website creators.
 Some of the key features are:"
     bulletpoints: